-Toy Show Kid Surprised by Katie Taylor is now an Irish Champion - Irish Boxing
+Toy Show Kid Surprised by Katie Taylor is now a Two time Irish Champion - Irish Boxing

 Taylor surprised one of her biggest fans on the most-watched telecast of 2019, presenting her with gloves from her world title win over Christina Linardatou – and making ‘Joyful’s’ year in the process.

-The undisputed lightweight world champion, who is currently mid-camp ahead of her eagerly anticipated homecoming clash with Chantelle Cameron, set for the 3 Arena and May 20, also delivered on a promise to do a training session with the now 15-year-old.
+The undisputed lightweight world champion, who is currently mid-camp ahead of her eagerly anticipated rematch with Amanda Serrano, set for Texas in July, also delivered on a promise to do a training session with the now 15-year-old, who can often be seen training in O’Rourke’s Gym in Inchicore.

-Boxer @KatieTaylor surprises boxing fanatic Ella Thompson during the #LateLateToyShow! pic.twitter.com/UAW27SjoMS— The Late Late Show (@RTELateLateShow) November 30, 2019

-The two weight world champ and Olympic gold medal winner put Thompson through her paces and even sparred the young prospect in early 2020.
+The two-weight world champ and Olympic gold medal winner put Thompson through her paces and even ‘sparred’ with the young prospect in early 2020.

 Trailblazing Taylor has often claimed the thing that makes her proudest is the number of females that populate boxing gyms these days – so no doubt she would have taken real joy in the huge number of female champions being confirmed over the weekend.